maddoxgreene/NetPulse/README.md

 🚀 NetPulse

-NetPulse is a lightweight Windows network diagnostics tool designed to monitor latency, packet loss, DNS performance, and routing behavior in real time.
+NetPulse is a lightweight Windows network diagnostics tool built to monitor latency, packet loss, DNS response time, and route behavior in real time.

-It’s built as a learning-focused side project using only native system tools and Python - no bloat, no telemetry, no background services.
+It’s designed as a learning-focused utility using only native Windows tools and Python — no bloat, no background services.

-✨ Features

-Live ping monitoring (latency, min/avg/max)

-Jitter calculation

-Packet loss tracking
+🔧 What It Does

+Monitors ping latency (min / avg / max)

+Tracks jitter and packet loss

-DNS resolution timing
+Measures DNS resolution time

-Optional route change detection

-Multi-target monitoring

-CSV logging support

-Lightweight and fast

-No third-party dependencies

-🧰 Requirements

-Windows 10 or 11

-Python 3.9+

-Command Prompt or PowerShell

-To check Python:

-python --version

-📦 Installation

-Download or clone the repository

-Save the file as:

-netpulse.py

-Make sure Python is installed and added to PATH

-That’s it — no setup required.

-▶️ How to Run

-Open Command Prompt in the folder containing netpulse.py and run:

-python netpulse.py

-Example with options:
-python netpulse.py --targets 1.1.1.1,8.8.8.8,google.com --route-check

-⚙️ Available Options

-Option	Description

---targets	Comma-separated IPs or hostnames

---interval	Delay between checks (seconds)

---timeout	Ping timeout (ms)

---window	Rolling average window size

---route-check	Detect route changes
+Detects route changes (optional)

---route-every	How often to run traceroute

---log	Write results to CSV

-📁 Logging

-To log results to a file:

-python netpulse.py --log netpulse_log.csv

-This records:

-Timestamp

-Target

-Ping stats

-Jitter

-Packet loss

-DNS time

-Route status
+Supports multiple targets

+Optional CSV logging

 🎯 Use Cases

 Network troubleshooting

-Latency analysis
+Latency and stability monitoring

-ISP testing

-Gaming & VoIP monitoring
+Gaming or VoIP diagnostics

-Learning how networking behaves in real time
+Learning how Windows networking behaves

-🧠 About This Project

-NetPulse is a personal learning project created to explore:

-Windows networking behavior

-Packet timing and latency

-CLI tooling

-Real-time diagnostics
+Lightweight alternative to heavy monitoring tools

+▶ Usage
+python netpulse.py

+Example:

+python netpulse.py --targets 1.1.1.1,8.8.8.8 --route-check

+📌 Notes

+Windows 10 / 11

+Python 3.9+

+No external dependencies

+No telemetry or background services

 ChatGPT can make mistakes.
-Check important info.